-He sold this in 1964, started to grow his own vineyard and wrote books - the first was "The Wines of France".
-Like the second work “Alexis Lichine's Encyclopedia of Wines and Spirits" it became a great success.
-In 1951 he bought the Château Prieuré in Médoc and named it Château Prieuré-Lichine, A year later, he also bought that Château Lascombes in Margaux ( Médoc, Bordeaux) that he directed until the sale in 1971.
+He sold it in 1964, began to grow wine himself and wrote books - the first was "The Wines of France".
+It was a great success, as was the second work “Alexis Lichine's Encyclopedia of Wines and Spirits”.
+In 1951 he bought the Château Prieuré in the Médoc and named it Château Prieuré-Lichine, A year later he bought that too Chateau Lascombes in Margaux ( Médoc, Bordeaux) that he headed until sale in 1971.